What is renewability?

-The concept of 'renewability' frequently appears in policy documents.
-To prevent differences in interpretation, a clear definition of the concept is important.
+The term 'renewability' often appears in policy documents.
+To avoid differences in interpretation, clear definitions are important.

 Definition of renewable content

-Raw material from a resource that is grown, naturally replenished or naturally cleaned on a human time scale.
+Raw material from a source that is grown, naturally replenished or naturally cleaned on a human time scale.

-• Note 1: A renewable resource can be depleted, but can still exist indefinitely with good stewardship.
+• Note 1: A renewable source may be depleted, but it can still last indefinitely with good stewardship.
 Examples include: trees in the forest, grasses in grassland, fertile soil.
 (EN15804+A2)

-• Note 2: Raw materials that become renewable through technology, such as recycling, are not considered naturally growing or purifying raw materials (EN15804+A2)
+• Note 2: Raw materials that become renewable through engineering, such as recycling, are not considered naturally growing or purifying raw materials.
+(EN15804+A2)

-• Note 3: In this context, the human scale refers more still to the average life span of a human being than to the period over which the human being exists.
+• Note 3: In this context, human scale refers more to the average lifespan of a human being than to the period of time over which humans exist.
 (EN15804+A2)

 Renewable materials

-Materials of renewable, biological origin, excluding material embedded in geological formations and/or fossilised material.
-Renewable, abiotic materials, provided they are replenished or purified by natural ecosystems on a human time scale (75-100 years)
+Materials of regrowable, biological origin, excluding material embedded in geological formations and/or fossilised material.
+Recoverable, abiotic materials, provided they are replenished or purified by natural ecosystems on a human time scale (75-100 years).

 (Agrodome, 2022)